nazmul4532-brainstation/springboot-app-chart/README.md

 This repository contains a Helm chart template for deploying a Spring Boot application.
 Below is an overview of the key components, including Deployment, StatefulSet, Service, and configuration settings.
 ## Package Generation

-Modify the package version in the `Chart.yaml` file.
 Move in the directory with Chart.yaml file and execute the following command:
 ```bash
 cd springboot-app-chart
 helm package .
 ```
+This will generate a chart package, `spring-boot-app-chart-0.2.1.tgz`.
+Modify the package version in the `Chart.yaml` file.

 ## Application Deployment with External Values File

 Using an External values files to configure the necessary configurations for the Deployment or StatefulSet, like their image, resource limitations, replicas along with their services and environment variables.
-The <version> in this case is 0.2.1.

 ```bash
 helm install <release-name> springboot-app-chart-<version>.tgz -f custom-values.yaml